gpenverne/chromecast-reset-volume/README.md

 Each object in ``VOLUMES`` corresponds to a preset of several volumes.
 Each key in a preset is the name of a chromecast, with volume percent to set as value.
+You can put ip address instead of the chromecast name to avoid zeroconf scan time (in few words: it will be faster).

 ## Usage
 ```bash